 The Statesman is right, but there may be change coming.
 The Court of Criminal Appeals could be under new leadership this year if someone in the Texas House files articles of impeachment against Presiding Judge Sharon Keller because of her unethical behavior on Sept 25, 2007 when she violated the unwritten rules of the court and refused to accept an appeal from a man set for execution that day and did not notify the duty judge of the request to submit an appeal.

 U.S. Court stops execution that Texas courts wouldn’t

 Experts believe condemned man Swearingen could not have committed the murder.

 Once again, a federal court has had to intervene to prevent Texas from executing a death row inmate whose conviction is in doubt.
 The 5th U.S. Circuit Court of Appeals on Monday issued a reprieve to Larry Swearingen, whose execution by lethal injection was scheduled for today.

 Expert scientific analysis strongly indicates Swearingen might not have committed the 1998 murder of college student Melissa Trotter, 19.
-Based on a report by four pathologists, Swearingen's attorney appealed to the state criminal appeals court, the governor's office, the federal appeals court and the U.S. Supreme Court asking for a stay of execution to review the information.
+Based on a report by four pathologists, Swearingen’s attorney with the help of experts in San Francisco based employment attorneys appealed to the state criminal appeals court, the governor’s office, the federal appeals court and the U.S. Supreme Court asking for a stay of execution to review the information.